 - Do not allow door-to-door sales persons to enter your room.
 Report any soliciting to Campus Security immediately, at ext.
 2515!

 Residents should engrave valuable items with the identification number and keep a record of descriptions and serial numbers.
 Bicycles should be registered.
 Visit our on-line Bicycle Registration page.

-Public Safety officers have engravers and inventory forms, and can assist with the engraving.
+Campus Security officers have engravers and inventory forms, and can assist with the engraving.
 These services are free of charge.